Vinzenz Praxmarer

 Read more

-In 2006 Praxmarer made his opera debut at the Lehár Festival Bad Ischl, where he went on to serve as music director until 2011.
+In 2006 Vinzenz Praxmarer made his opera debut at the Lehár Festival Bad Ischl, which he went on to serve as music director until 2011.
 Further debuts took him to Opéra National de Paris, Opéra National de Lyon, Vienna’s Volksoper, the Bregenz Landestheater, and the opera houses of Bern and Sankt Gallen.
 He regularly conducted concerts featuring Angelika Kirchschlager and Camilla Nylund as soloists and led performances of Mozart’s Le Nozze di Figaro at the Klosteneuburg Opera Festival.
 From 2013 to 2015 he conducted the children’s opera at the Vienna Staatsoper.

 A coveted conductor also in the symphonic field, he has been invited by renowned orchestras, including Tonkünstler Orchestra, Latvian National Symphony Orchestra in Riga, Musikkollegium Winterthur, the Munich Radio Orchestra, Czech National Symphony Orchestra, Tchaikovsky Orchestra in Moscow, Moscow State Symphony Orchestra and Sofia Philharmonic.
 He also regularly works with the summer academy of the Vienna Philharmonic.
+With Divertimento Viennese, he recently appeared with Camilla Nylund, Angelika Kirchschlager, Norbert Ernst and Rafael Fingerlos appearing with them at the Vienna Konzerthaus and Brucknerhaus Linz.

-Vinzenz Praxmarer began his career assisting Franz Welser‐Möst, Yannick Nézet-Séguin, Kirill Petrenko, Philippe Jordan, Valery Gergiev, Christoph Eschenbach and Marc Albrecht.
+Vinzenz Praxmarer began his career assisting Franz Welser‐Möst, Yannick Nézet-Séguin, Kirill Petrenko, Philippe Jordan, Valery Gergiev, Christoph Eschenbach, and Marc Albrecht.
 He has served as assistant conductor and director of studies at the Salzburg Festival, Teatro alla Scala di Milano, Theater an der Wien, Opéra National de Lyon, and Dutch National Opera.

 Born in Linz, Vinzenz Praxmarer studied the piano from the age of six, later also adding organ and double-bass.
-He studied music and romance linguistics at the Vienna University, later conducting with Georg Mark at the Vienna University for Music and the Arts.
+He studied music and romance studies at the Vienna University, later conducting with Georg Mark at the Vienna University for Music and the Arts.
 In 2004, he received a scholarship of the Richard Wagner Association and was its fellow at the Bayreuth Festival.

 Contact